 Annotation of events can be sped up with a “Thresholding mode”, which detects peaks in the sound energy exceeding a threshold.
 Activate thresholding mode via the Annotations menu.
-This will display a draggable horizontal line - the detection threshold - and a smooth pink waveform - the energy envelope of the waveform.
+This will display a draggable horizontal line—the detection threshold—and a smooth pink waveform—the envelope of the waveform.
 Adjust the threshold so that only “correct” peaks in the envelope cross the threshold and then press

 I to annotate these peaks as events.

-In case you mis-clicked, you can edit and delete annotations.
+In case you misclicked, you can edit and delete annotations.
 Edit event times and segment bounds by dragging the lines or the boundaries of segments.
 Drag the shaded area itself to move a segment without changing its duration.
-Movement can be disabled completely or restricted to the currently selected annotation type via the Audio menu.
+Movement can be disabled completely or restricted to the currently selected annotation type via the Annotations menu.

 Y, respectively, or via the Annotations menu.

-DAS achieves good performance with little manual annotation.
+DAS achieves good performance from few annotated examples.
 Once you have completely annotated the song in the first 18 seconds of the tutorial recording—all pulses and sine song segments in that section of the song—you can train a network to help with annotating the rest of the data.

-Training requires the audio data and the annotations to be in a specific dataset format.
+Training requires the audio data and the to be in a specific format.
 First, export the audio data and the annotations via

 File/Export for DAS to a new folder (not the one containing the original audio)—let’s call the folder